 Leaves - Opposite, petiolate, palmately compound with 5 leaflets.
 Leaflets oblanceolate to obovate, acute to acuminate, toothed, glabrous to sparsely above and below.
 Petioles reddish, glabrous to somewhat pubescent.

 Flowers - Corolla red.
 Petals 4, unequal.
 Styles long protruding from corolla.
 Stamens included or slightly longer than corolla.

 Fruits - Smooth, punctate, slightly longer than broad, to 5cm in diameter.

 Habitat - Slopes, rich woods, streambanks, also cultivated.

 Other info. - This is a striking plant and one of the first "trees" to bloom in spring.
-The plant is simple to identify in the field becasue of its red flowers and palmately divided leaves.
+Its occurrence in Missouri is mostly within the southeastern region, though it is frequently cultivated and sometimes found elsewhere in the state.
+Its U.S. range is mostly within the southeastern quadrant of the country.
+The plant is simple to identify in the field from its red flowers and palmately divided leaves.
 It is toxic if eaten.